Canadiens 7, Maple Leafs 2

 MTL – Goaltenders: Denis Herron, Michel Larocque.
 Defence: Rick Chartraw, Brian Engblom, Gaston Gingras, Rod Langway, Gilles Lupien, Larry Robinson.
 Forwards: Norm Dupont, Bob Gainey, Réjean Houle, Doug Jarvis, Guy Lafleur, Yvon Lambert, Pierre Larouche, Pierre Mondou, Mark Napier, Doug Risebrough, Mario Tremblay.

 TOR – Goaltenders: Paul Harrison, Vincent Tremblay.
 Defence: Carl Brewer, Dave Burrows, Greg Hotham, Pat Ribble, Borje Salming, Ian Turnbull.
-Forwards: John Anderson, Laurie Boschman, Jerry Butler, Pat Hickey, Dan Maloney, Walt McKechnie, Wilf Paiement, Rocky Saganiuk, Darryl Sittler (C), Bob Stephenson, Tiger Williams.
+Forwards: John Anderson, Laurie Boschman, Jerry Butler, Pat Hickey, Dan Maloney, Walt McKechnie, Wilf Paiement, Rocky Saganiuk, Darryl Sittler (C), Bob Stephenson, Dave Williams.

 MTL – 24-16-6 (.587)